thiagobustamante/typescript-rest/README.md

 Server.buildServices(app);
 ```

 The service will expose all services that can be found in the imported module into the express router provided.
-But is possible to choose which services you want to expose.
+But it is possible to choose which services you want to expose.

 ```typescript
 import * as express from "express";